WebOrigami/docs/src/content/builtins/http.md

 ---
-title: "http: namespace"
+title: "http: protocol"
-subtitle: URL protocol for web resources via HTTP
+subtitle: To access an individual web resource via HTTP
 ---

 Fetches the HTTP web resource at the indicated location.